pirocorp/Object-Oriented-Design/09. CQRS/README.md

 - A simple CRUD-style user interface and data access operations are sufficient.

 Consider applying CQRS to limited sections of your system where it will be most valuable.

+## Decouple your application from you web framework

+Over time, web applications started to become a collection of massive controllers.
+They did everything from being HTTP endpoints, basic data validation, data access, business logic, and authorization and probably had a pile more responsibilities.
+A lot of the code lived in controllers.

+MVC applications all looked the same and did not describe what the application did.
+What were the actual uses cases?
+What features did this application provide?
+The project layout and structure were all the same.
+Two applications provided completely different functionality but were structured and organized the same way.

+CQRS with a mediator pattern shows how to use commands and queries to decouple your application from your web framework.